Ludaversal

-Ludaversal is the ninth studio album by American rapper Ludacris under Def Jam Recordings.
-It was released on March 31, 2015; as of 2025, it is Ludacris' most recent studio album.
+Ludaversal is the ninth studio album by American rapper Ludacris under Disturbing tha Peace Records and Def Jam Recordings.
+It was released on March 31, 2015.
 Recording sessions took place during 2011 to 2015, while the production on the album was handled by several producers; including Mike Will Made It, Rico Love, Giorgio Tuinfort and Da Internz, among others.

 Release and promotion

 On March 13, 2012, Ludacris announced the album, titled Ludaversal, would be released on September 11, 2012 (which is on his birthday).
-One of the songs, titled "Ocean Skies", produced by Capsvl, originally featured vocals from singer Anita Baker.
+One of the songs, titled "Ocean Skies" originally featured vocals from singer Anita Baker.
 Baker's vocals were later replaced by singer Monica.

 On October 9, 2014, Ludacris announced an EP, titled Burning Bridges will be released in December 2014, and then his album Ludaversal will be follow-up on March 31, 2015.
 On October 31, 2014, Ludacris released the lead single from his EP, titled "Good Lovin" featuring American singer Miguel.

 On March 3, 2015, Ludacris held a listening party for Ludaversal with Def Jam.
 The tracks "Ludaversal (Intro)", "Not Long" featuring Usher and "Come N See Me" featuring Big K.R.I.T. were revealed to the public.